sodadata/docs/soda-library/run-a-scan.md

 ---
 layout: default
-title: Run a Soda scan
+title: Run a scan and view results
 description:  Soda uses the input in the checks and data source connection configurations to prepare a scan that it runs against the data in a dataset.
-parent: Run scans, review results
+parent: Run scans & view results
 redirect_from:
 - /soda-core/first-scan.html
 - /soda-core/scan-reference.html
 - /soda-core/scan-core.html
 ---

-# Run a Soda scan
+# Run a scan and view results
 *Last modified on {% last_modified_at %}*

 Soda uses checks and the data source connection configurations to prepare a scan that it runs against datasets to extract metadata and gauge data quality.